TAIJIQUAN TECHNIQUES AGAINST KNEE STRIKES

 A Muai Thai kickboxer is a ferocious fighter, and his knee jabs, even a single one, can break the ribs of an ordinary person.
 When faced with continuous knee attacks from a Muai Thai fighter, the Taiji dance instructor as well as all his students will, unfortunately, become sitting ducks.
 This is inevitable because in all their training, they have never learnt and practised how to fight.

 But a Taijiquan master is different.
 If he has practised Taijiquan as an internal martial art, which it is, he will have many options to use against Muai Thai knee attacks.
-One option, which may come as a surprise to Taiji dancers, is the Taijiquan pattern called "Repulse Monkey".as shown in the picture on the left.
+One option, which may come as a surprise to Taiji dancers, is the Taijiquan pattern called "Repulse Monkey" as shown in the picture above.

 In fact the name of the pattern "Repulse Monkey" is very apt.
 In kungfu, round-house kicks which are called whirl-wind kicks in kungfu terminology, and knee jabs are characteristic of the Monkey style.
 "Repulse Monkey" is an effective counter against such kicks.
 The sequence below shows an application of "Repulse Monkey" against knee attacks.